Skip to Content

 • When filling the muffin cups, use an ice cream scoop to divide the batter and reduce the mess.

 • Start the Kodiak muffins at a high temperature for a short time to activate the baking powder and allow the muffins to shoot up quickly.
-Then, turn the heat down and continue to cook the muffins.
+Then, reduce the heat down and continue baking the muffins.

 • When finished, insert a toothpick into the center of the muffins.
-It should come out clean when they are done cooking.
+It will come out clean when they finish cooking.

-If you love these pumpkin protein muffins, try one of these quick breakfast favorites!
+If you enjoy these pumpkin protein muffins, try one of these quick breakfast recipes!

 A cut open Kodiak Cakes Pumpkin Muffin with butter on it.

-• Freeze – Let the muffins cool completely.
+• Freeze: Let the muffins cool completely.
 Then, transfer the cool muffins to a freezer-safe container or bag.
-The Kodiak Cakes pumpkin muffins freeze for two months, but I doubt you can wait that long.
-Better yet, double the recipe so you can freeze a batch for easy muffins at another time.
+The Kodiak Cakes pumpkin muffins freeze for 2-3 months.
+You can also double the recipe to freeze a batch for easy muffins another time.

 Frequently Asked Questions